 What the genogram asks of you isn’t betrayal.
 It’s clarity.
 And clarity is the kindest thing you can offer both yourself and the generations that follow.
 When you see the pattern clearly enough to name it, you create a choice point that didn’t exist before.
 You can decide — consciously, deliberately — what you want to carry into your own partnerships, your parenting, your way of being in the world.
 That’s not disloyalty.
 That’s what growth actually looks like.

 For many women, this work is deepened significantly in therapy.
 Having a skilled clinician walk through the genogram with you — someone who can notice what you might not notice, ask the questions you wouldn’t think to ask — is a different order of experience than doing it alone.
 If you’re curious about what that could look like, I’d invite you to book a complimentary consultation to explore whether we’d be a good fit.
+You can also learn about the patterns that show up across childhood grief and how they travel with us into adulthood.

 The Systemic Lens: Why Patterns Travel Through Generations